gandreini/css-guidelines/css-style-guide.md

 ### 1.8 Style Lint

 SASS files must be verified with the linting tool <a href="http://stylelint.io/" target="_blank">Style Lint</a>.
-Style linting must be set up as a task in the Gulp file and run whenever a SASS file is modified.
-More info on how to set up style linting with Gulp <a href="http://www.creativenightly.com/2016/02/How-to-lint-your-css-with-stylelint/" target="_blank">here</a>.
+Style linting must be set up as a task in the task manager and run whenever a SASS file is modified.
 Our stylelint file is available <a href="https://github.com/gandreini/css-guidelines/blob/master/stylelintrc" target="_blank">here</a>.

-### 1.9 spacing-unit
+### 1.9 Spacing unit

 All margins and paddings must be expressed using the variable:

-`$spacing-unit: 10px;`
 `$space: 10px;`

 The base value is `10px` but you can also set the variable to your own base value (e.g. `8px`).
 If you need different values you can multiply the variable:

-`margin-bottom: $spacing-unit*2;`
+`margin-bottom: $space*2;`

-It is recommended to multiply `$spacing-unit` by integers or multiples of 0.5.
+It is recommended to multiply `$space` by integers or multiples of 0.5.

 The benefits of using this variable are:

 - faster CSS coding;
 - a more coherent spacing of elements;
-- changing the value of `$spacing-unit` of a few pixels, you can change the overall look and feel of your UI in seconds.
+- changing the value of `$space` of a few pixels, you can change the overall look and feel of your UI in seconds.

 ### 1.10	HTML 5